Arlo and Janis by Jimmy Johnson for March 02, 2021

 22. 20190411 135231

-formathe about 3 years ago
+formathe over 3 years ago

 my wife worked retail many years ago and saved numerous coins and old currency we thought would be of value one day.
 Last summer in the midst of the viral plague we pulled it all out and asked the kids if they wanted us to save it for them.
 Neither wanted the responsibility.
 So we sold it all and got a small reward for our diligence. the silver in the pre 62 quarters had more value than the currency.
 Quite sad no one cares about the historic currency.
 Anyhow, selling EVERYTHING off this summer and gonna spend it on hookers and black jack. well, travel when we are allowed but I think Bender had it right.